-- 3. Disconnect the following connectors from the logic board: - JST connectors: battery backup cable and Bluetooth cable (Note: Make sure use your finger and a black stick to keep the connectors level when disconnecting them.) - hard drive cable connector.
+- 3. Disconnect the following connectors from the logic board: - Bluetooth cable JST connector (Note: Make sure use your finger and a black stick to keep the connectors level when disconnecting them.) - hard drive cable connector.

 - 4. Remove the two 3-mm long screws located by the memory card carriers, and disconnect the following cables: - sleep switch connector (use a black stick to raise up and disconnect it) - microphone cable (use a black stick to raise up and disconnect it) - subwoofer/right speaker cable